 It's taken me a long time to learn when to really put the pedal to the metal, and when to coast for a while to recharge my batteries.
 After all, both are progress, even if one is much slower than the other.

 Atomic habits and the 1% rule

-Last month, I read the book Atomic Habits by James Clear (you can read a few more of my generalized thoughts on it HERE).
+Last month, I read the book Atomic Habits by James Clear.
 In this book, James shares a TON of life-changing tidbits - and I don't use that term lightly.

 One recommendation that really stuck with me was his idea of "The 1% Rule."
 In the book, he uses the example of a cycling team that hadn't won a competition in decades UNTIL a new coach came in with a radically different strategy.
 Instead of focusing solely on workouts and recruiting the best raw talent, he focused on making everything (and I mean everything) just 1% better.
 He researched which clothing provided the least wind resistance, which tire width and tread provided the most speed, how to improve everybody's cycling times by just 1%, etc., etc.

 With all these little 1% changes put together, the team slowly transformed into one of the best in the world.

 Sometimes we're tempted to set the bar too high and focus on HUGE changes.
 If the adjustments we make are too drastic, we might see a lot of progress initially, but as time goes on, we tend to get burned out and regress to where we were before, if not worse.
 Why?
 Because, generally speaking, enormous changes to our daily routine aren't sustainable.